2023 South African National Shutdown

-The 2023 South African National Shutdown is a protest held by the political party EFF.
-The EFF are calling for the resignation of President Cyril Ramaphosa and an end to load-shedding.
-Julius Malema has warned businesses countrywide to close their doors or risk being looted by them.
+The 2023 South African National Shutdown was a protest held by the political party Economic Freedom Fighters on 20 March 2023, the day before Human Rights Day.
+The EFF called for the resignation of President Cyril Ramaphosa and an end to load-shedding.
+The leader of the EFF, Julius Malema, warned businesses countrywide to close their doors or risk being looted by them.